Fast, secure, risk-free booking guaranteed.

 Eagle, CO, is half an hour away; Denver and Aspen are 2 hours away

-Beginner to advanced
+Beginner to intermediate

 Eager to head to the backcountry to escape the crowds this winter?
 We get it!
 Although backcountry travelling is nothing short of fun, paying special attention to avalanche safety is fundamental to your good time.
 Gain the decision-making skills necessary to evaluate and travel in avalanche terrain with this AIARE Level 1 Avalanche Course!
 There is no better way to brush upon your backcountry education than the amazing powder-filled scenery of Vail, Colorado.
 The Level 1 course includes a one-day remote classroom session, followed by two full days in the field.
 Learn from the very best and become skilled in exploring the most impressive backcountry terrain in the area!